Andy-set-studio/hankchizljaw.io-legacy/_works/writeupp-design-system.md

 I used new product features to slowly develop concepts that would move the app into the new UI system, whilst maintaining continuity for the user with the old system.
 WriteUpp is a business critical piece of software, so we had absolutely no intention of disrupting the user experience with a sudden redesign.
 Because of this, the slower transition benefited everyone.
 The transitional period is still continuing today because WriteUpp is such a huge app.
 The team [really are doing a great job](https://www.instagram.com/p/BWc1HfVFzHy/), even though it's such a huge undertaking.

 ### A brand new online booking system
 WriteUpp had an existing online booking system, but we decided to create a better one from the ground up.

-We wanted it to be completely responsive, lightweight and as close to WCAG compliance as possible.
+We wanted it to be completely responsive, lightweight and as close to being WCAG compliant as possible.
 By building from the ground up, we had complete control over the codebase which allowed us to optimise the finest of details.

 The main body of work for this project was completely reworking the user flow.
 We had to maintain strict security considerations, but we wanted to reduce the restrictiveness of these as much as possible.
 Taking inspiration from airline and hotel booking systems, we created a flow that allowed a patient the ability to provisionally book their appointment before they had to sign-in or register.